 Requests to waive interest must:

-Be made in writing by the person liable to pay the levy
+be made in writing by the person liable to pay the levy;

-Be sent to LevyWaiver@fireandemergency.nz
+be sent to LevyWaiver@fireandemergency.nz; and

-Include an explanation and any supporting evidence
+include an explanation and any supporting evidence.

 7.2 Decision-making criteria

-Fire and Emergency may waive interest in accordance with the Fire and Emergency New Zealand (Levy) Regulations 2024.
+Fire and Emergency may waive interest in accordance with reg 26 of the Regulations if the levy payer has not paid the underlying levy because of an unexpected event or error outside their control, that provides reasonable justification for not having paid the levy on time.

 In considering a request, the Manager Levy will take into account: